 Different people will respond to hybrid and remote working models in different ways.
 Managers will need to be flexible in identifying which employees require more hands-on support, and which feel fulfilled taking on more responsibility and cutting down on communication time.

-3. Recognising new types of achievement
+3. Recognizing new types of achievement

 4. Ensuring inclusivity, no matter where people work

 A sense of belonging is a key component of engagement.
 As a growing number of businesses adopt all-remote or hybrid working models, it’s important to ensure that employees feel included and supported, no matter where they choose to work.
-Organisations will need to design inclusive employee engagement activities and structures that ensure people don’t feel discriminated against as a result of choosing to work remotely.
+Organizations will need to design inclusive employee engagement activities and structures that ensure people don’t feel discriminated against as a result of choosing to work remotely.

-The relationship between organisations and their employees has never faced as much disruption as it does today.
+The relationship between organizations and their employees has never faced as much disruption as it does today.
 However, this shouldn’t undermine a sound employee engagement strategy.
 The foundations and principles of managing engagement effectively remain the same.
 They just matter even more.